burked9/bargehibernia/bargehibernia/content/vessels/hibernia.md

 Her original engine was a Bolinder, later on an 11 litre AEC Mandator engine.
 She is now fitted with new Perkins 6354 and has a Perkins 4108 wing engine.
 She is also fitted with a 15hp Bowthruster, a 6kW generator and a 3kW inverter.
 In the Autumn of 2018, Hibernia (HI - BERNIA) was transported by road from Lough Neagh to Portaneena (Lough Ree) for re-design and construction works for the new owner.

-**Addendum:**
-After extensive work in Ballykeeran over a number of years she was refloated in the summer of 2024, and after some hull work in shannon harbour, moved to her new home of Church Bay on Lough Derg, where a new fitted wheelhouse is being finished, along with original style portholes and all of the luxuries which she had in a previous life.
-If it wasn't for the hard work and dedication of her previous owners, she wouldn't still be here for future generations to enjoy.

-*Hibernia (Generated)*
-## Hibernia: A Legacy on Water

-Splash Page – Welcome to Hibernia
-*A Legacy in Motion*

-Built in 1912, Hibernia is more than just a vessel—she is a living testament to Ireland’s maritime heritage.
-From her origins as a hard-working Lagan barge to one of Ireland’s first full barge conversions, she has sailed through history with an undeniable spirit of resilience.

-Through decades of transformation, sinking and salvage, storms and restoration, Hibernia has endured—a floating masterpiece, lovingly rebuilt by hands that refuse to let her story fade.
-Now, standing proudly once more, she continues her journey towards a new era.

-Explore her past, witness her revival, and become part of the legacy.